 This gives instructions to Cytobank to create four Sample Tags (IL10, IL6, LPS, Unstim) within the Conditions dimension and to apply the Tags to the files listed on the left.
 The "Unstim2" file will not be tagged.

-After saving the file, it can be uploaded and applied to an Experiment.
+After saving the file as either .txt or .tsv file, it can be uploaded and applied to an Experiment.
 To do this, first navigate to the experiment, and then choose Actions > Import > Upload Sample Tags:

 After uploading, the Experiment files will be annotated with Sample Tags!

 You currently cannot change the annotation status of an annotated file by uploading a spreadsheet with different Sample Tag values.
 This can lead to double annotating single files and can create buggy downstream behavior.
 If you need to upload Sample Tags by spreadsheet on top of already tagged files, make sure that the spreadsheet does not have instructions to annotate files that are already annotated (remove already existing tagging information before upload).
 Alternatively, navigate to the Sample Tags interface within Cytobank and elect to reset the dimension.
 This is an option on each Sample Tags page.
 Resetting the dimension will erase all Sample Tag information for a particular class of tag.